What is a Quality Lead? Definition, Metrics & 7 Steps to Identify High-Converting Leads

 Set clear thresholds—perhaps 40+ points for hot leads, 25-39 for warm leads, and below 25 for cold leads.
 Suddenly, those subjective "feelings" about leads transform into actionable data that helps you allocate your time wisely.

-Key Metrics to Track for Lead Quality
+Key Lead Quality Metrics to Track

 Beyond initial scoring, tracking these lead conversion metrics helps refine your qualification process over time: